About

 BSc(Hons) DipArch RIBA ARB

-Chris joined us in 2017 bringing over 18 years of professional experience delivering critically acclaimed projects of a wide variety of scales and types and at all RIBA Work Stages.
+Chris joined Gort Scott in 2017 bringing over 18 years of professional experience delivering critically acclaimed projects of a wide variety of scales and types and at all RIBA Work Stages.

-Prior to Gort Scott, he was at Duggan Morris Architects (now Morris+Company), Tony Fretton Architects, and Simon Conder Associates.
+Prior to Gort Scott, he worked at Duggan Morris Architects (now Morris+Company), Tony Fretton Architects, and Simon Conder Associates.

 In recent years, Chris has led teams on complex multi-faceted projects, from inception to completion.
-He has considerable insight into the varied issues surrounding project delivery, including a keen understanding of developing details with embodied rigour and robustness.
+He has considerable insight into the varied issues surrounding project delivery, including a keen understanding of developing details with embodied rigour, robustness and economy.

 Associate Director